rcarrata/rcarrata.github.io/_posts/2023-11-04-security-genai-public-cloud.md

 #### Contextual Understanding of User Actions:
 - **Description:** Context plays a vital role in understanding user behavior.
 Analyzing user actions in specific contexts, such as resource access or network interactions, provides valuable insights.
-- **Gen AI's Role:** Gen AI models capture the context and dependencies of user behavior, enabling precise analysis of actions concerning cloud resources, access privileges, and network interactions.
+- **Gen AI's Role:** Gen AI models capture the context and dependencies of user behavior, enabling precise analysis of actions related to cloud resources, access privileges, and network interactions.
 This contextual understanding enhances the accuracy of detecting abnormal user behavior.

 #### Early Detection of Insider Threats:
 - **Description:** Insider threats occur when authorized users engage in malicious activities.
 Detecting these threats early is crucial for preventing data breaches and other security incidents.